Self-avoidant memory effects on enhanced diffusion in a stochastic model of environmentally responsive swimming droplets: Computing the Small Time Asymptotics of the Active Brownian MSD

+as given by Eq.~\eqref{eq:ABP MSD big t}.
 This expression contains the amount of enhanced diffusion, $4V^2\tau^2$.

-\subsection{Computing MSD and OCF from Position Time Series Generated by the Model}
+\section{Computing MSD and OCF from Position Time Series Generated by the Model}

 Absent a closed form expression for the mean square displacement of our model, we compute the empirical MSD from the position time series of length $N+1$ given by $\mathbf{X}(t)$: $\{ \mathbf{X}(0),\hdots,\mathbf{X}(N)\}$.
 To avoid introducing any correlations into the increment averages, we use non-overlapping increments.
-To achieve statistical accuracy, then, we simulate many trajectories and average over multiple particles.
+To achieve statistical accuracy, we then average over many simulated trajectories.
 We denote the integer lag time as $\Delta L$ indicating the displacement traveled by the particle between observations $j$ and $j + \Delta L$ and given by $\mathbf{X}(j+ \Delta L)- \mathbf{X}(j)$.
 The total number of non-overlapping increments of length $\Delta L$ in a time series of length $N+1$ is $k=\lfloor \left(\frac{N+1}{\Delta L} \right) \rfloor$.
 (In the event that the index lag length $\Delta L$ does not evenly divide the number of increments $N +1$, we remove the extra data from the beginning of the time.)
 Thus, the empirical formula for the mean square displacement over the lag time $\Delta L$ of a single particle is given by

 As shown in Fig.~\ref{fig:vector fig}, successive increases in $\Delta L$ result in a sampling process which coarse grains the position time series.

 Using the same partitioning process described above and shown in Fig.~\ref{fig:vector fig} we can compute the non-overlapping displacements and find the cosine between consecutive pairs.
 The resulting time average of these computed cosines gives the orientation correlation function, for which the formula is given in Eq.~\eqref{eq:OCF}.